SJOGREN'S IS COMMON

 Thanks to the Sjogren’s Foundation, the new ICD 10 billing codes now emphasize the distinct difference between Sjogren’s and sicca syndrome.

 7. Patients misdiagnosed as having another connective tissue disease.

 Sjogren’s alone is sometimes mistaken for another disease, frequently RA or SLE (23).
 This occurs more often in patients with inflammatory arthritis or organ system involvement, simply because of a lack of awareness that these features may also occur in Sjogren’s.

 8. Patients with associated Sjogren’s (so called “secondary Sjogren’s”)

 Clinicians may fail to formally diagnose Sjogren’s when it occurs with another CTD.
 These can be considered immune system comorbidities of Sjogren's.
 About 1/3 of Sjogren’s patients fall into this category (122).
 The correct term for this situation is “associated Sjogren’s", rather than the problematic term “secondary Sjogren’s".
-Associated Sjogren's appears to have the same disease manifestations as Sjogren’s alone (so called “primary”).
-(122, 123) Read why the term "secondary Sjogren's" is so problematic.
+Associated Sjogren's appears to have the same disease manifestations as Sjogren’s alone (so called “primary”) (122, 123).